fradetjulien/loan-handler/README.md

 # loan-handler
-Set up a program that requires an underwriter to input a number of fields and then processes that information.
+Python script that requires an underwriter to input a number of loan characteristics and then processes these values to determine whether the mortgage loan is accepted or denied.

 ## Installation